 This course provides students with an in-depth understanding of the world of dementia.
 Students will analyze the impact dementia has on the individual, family, and community.
 Sociological theory will be applied in the examination of issues such as loss of sense of self, changes in role identity, family dynamics, and social stigma.
 Students will differentiate between the various forms of dementia with specific attention being given to Alzheimer's disease.
-Progress being made in research as well as current and future directions will be examined.

-HSC 418 Human Resource Management in Health Care Organizations 3 credits
+HSC 418 Human Resource Management in Health Care Organizations